-Our Performance Target

-7.9 🔷 <= 5.3

-Unit of Measure: Number of WSBC accepted claims / 100

-Performance timeline: Apr 1 - Dec 31, 2021

-Data source: FHA Workplace Health

-Target Source: BC Ministry of Health
+Our Performance Target 13.3 🔷 <= 5.3 Unit of Measure: Number of WSBC accepted claims / 100 FTEs rformance timeline: ata source: Target Source: Apr 1 - Jun 30, 2022 FHA Workplace Health BC Ministry of Health

-Our 2021/22 year-to-date performance of 7.9 is not meeting the target of 5.3.
+Our 2022/23 year-to-date performance of 13.3 is not meeting the target of 5.3.
 The claims rate has been substantially impacted by COVID-19 claims by adding several hundred claims to FH totals this fiscal year.
-389 claims have been accepted for COVID-19 so far in 20/21.
+389 claims have been accepted for COVID-19 in 20/21.

-Education to staff regarding following COVID-19 safety procedures (maintaining 6 feet apart, etc.) is ongoing to reduce the potential for transmission in non-clinical areas (i.e., break rooms, changing rooms, nurses stations).
-COVID-19 data demonstrates that the greatest potential for transmission in the workplace is between staff, not from patient to staff.
-FH continues to sustain over 95% of staff in designated high risk areas have been trained in violence prevention.
+Education to staff regarding following COVID-19 safety procedures to follow most current Public Health guidelines for healthcare is ongoing to reduce the potential for transmission in non-clinical areas (i.e. break rooms, changing rooms, nurses stations).
+COVID-19 data demonstrates that the greatest potential for transmission in the workplace is between staff. not from patient to staff.

+FH continues to sustain high levels of violence prevention training of staff in designated high risk areas.
 Needlesticks are at a 5 year low in occurrence.
-Primary causes of injury continue to be patient handling, slips trips and falls and violence.
-Managers and Directors are being held to key sets of KPIs in their safety management systems - through their performance plans and through planned activities with Health and Safety.
-Prevention plans include a focus on high priority units with an integrated prevention focus that includes bringing units up to standards for compliance, injury prevention/reduction plans and a series of planned management meetings to engage and make managers aware as to issues in their units.
+Primary causes of injury continue to be patient handling, slips trips, falls and violence.
+Managers and Directors are being held to key sets of KPIs in their safety management systems - through their performance plans and through planned activities with Safety and Well-being.
+Prevention plans include a focus on high priority units with an integrated prevention focus that includes bringing units up to standards for compliance, injury prevention/reduction plans and a series of planned management meetings to engage and make Executive Directors, directors, and managers aware as to issues in their units.

-Ensure that all staff are oriented and trained in the application of mobility assessments, use of lifts and related equipment.
+Ensure that all staff are oriented and trained in violence prevention, the application of mobility assessments, use of lifts and related equipment.
 Ensure that all reported hazards and investigations are investigated effectively and hazardous conditions are corrected without delay.